lzwjava/blog-source/notes/2025-06-30-chez-gc-pauses-en.md

 ---
-title: "Chez Scheme's GC Pause Analysis"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Chez Scheme's GC Pause Analysis
 translated: false
-generated: true
 ---

 Chez Scheme, like most garbage-collected systems, can experience garbage collection (GC) pauses, but the extent and impact depend on its garbage collection strategy and how the system is configured.
 Here's a detailed look at whether Chez Scheme has a significant GC pause problem, based on its design and available information: